jayconwi/toy-robot/README.md

 ## **Toy Robot Coding Challenge**
-This solution was built as my entry point in a potential career role in a company.
+This solution was built as my entry point in a potential career role.

-The UI is not provided via CLI, but it was expanded in HTML and the commands are represented as HTML controls.
+As allowed in the instructions, I expanded the UI using HTML and the commands are represented as HTML controls.

 ___